ayubm2517/facebook-replica/README.md

 # facebook-replica
-this is a facebook replica page. i used HTML and CSS only. is part of homework3
+Assignment was:
+  Choose a website and recreate its HTML and CSS.
+Use the right container names (header, nav, etc).